Chambishi

 Chambishi is a town in Kalulushi District in the Copperbelt Province of Zambia.
 According to the 2021 Census its population stands at slightly above 11,000.
-It is located on the T3 Road (Kitwe-Chingola Dual Carriageway) between the cities of Kitwe and Chingola.
+It is located on the T3 road (Kitwe-Chingola Dual Carriageway) between the cities of Kitwe and Chingola.

 It was re-established in 1963 as a company township for the mine workers of Chambishi Mine which was under Chibuluma Mine of Kalulushi.
 This was after an announcement by Sir Ronald Prain, Chairman of Roan Selection Trust, in May 1962 that the company was going to open up the Chambishi open pit-pit mine at a cost of 7.5 million British Pounds.

-Chambishi has been under civic administration of Kalulushi Municipal Council from 1963, another mining town on the Copperbelt Province of Zambia.

 Etymology

 The name Chambishi comes from two Lamba words "Cha" and "mbishi".
 Cha means "belonging to" or "an area of" while "mbishi" is a Lamba word for a zebra.
 The area was home to larger herds of zebras a century ago.
 Therefore, Chambishi means a place of zebras.